Data types

 • signal (str or 1D array_like or scalar) – The signal values.

 • noise (str or 1D array_like or scalar, optional) – The noise values.
-Defaults to None.
+Defaults to NULL.

 Notes